Douglasmsw/Political-Polarization-In-the-Judiciary/README.md

 I did my data exploration using a Jupyter notebook, so my code file is messy, broken into blocks, and is not organized into neat functions as a normal coding project would be.

-The data I used is contained within this repository as well.
-I also included the larger Database on Ideology, Money in Politics, and Elections.
-It is a fascinating dataset that I reccomend playing around with!
+The data I used is from the Database on Ideology, Money in Politics, and Elections (https://data.stanford.edu/dime) and the Voteview Nominate dataset (https://voteview.com/data)

+They're both fascinating datasets that I reccomend playing around with!

 I hope you find the report interesting and it sparks some curiosity.
 I limited myself to six pages so there is are a lot of questions and rabbit holes left unexplored in this quick project, but I'm hoping to return to this and also see more academic inquiry into this area!

+Data Source Citations:

+Bonica, Adam.
+2016.
+Database on Ideology, Money in Politics, and Elections: Public version 2.0 [Computer file].
+Stanford, CA: Stanford University       Libraries. <https://data.stanford.edu/dime>

+Lewis, Jeffrey B., Keith Poole, Howard Rosenthal, Adam Boche, Aaron Rudkin, and Luke Sonnet (2022).
+Voteview: Congressional Roll-Call Votes Database. https://voteview.com/